What Do Semicolon Tattoos Mean?

-Overcoming hardship: The tattoo brings together people who are struggling with depression and mental illnesses and establishes solidarity.
+Overcoming hardship: The tattoo is a way to bring people who are struggling with depression and mental illnesses together and express solidarity.
 It represents the will to keep on fighting.
-It is empowering to see so many people with a desire to overcome obstacles big and small, so it inspires others to overcome their own obstacles.
+It is empowering to see so many people with a desire to overcome obstacles big and small, and it inspires others to overcome their own obstacles.
 It's comforting to know you are not fighting alone.

-Starting new: A semicolon tattoo represents turning a new chapter and recreating your life, even when you feel like you at the end.
-It symbolizes the ability to start anew, go in a different direction, or find a different way.
+Starting anew: A semicolon tattoo represents turning a new page, starting a new chapter, and restarting your life, even when you feel like you're at the end.
+It symbolizes the desire and ability to begin anew, go in a different direction, or find a different way.

 Continuation: The semicolon also symbolizes a continuation of where you left off.
-Rather than ending your story, you have the power to continue it, and take it in the direction you want to take it in.
-You can go further, deeper, and higher.
-It's your story, and you decide whether to end it or to keep on writing it.
+Rather than ending your story, you have the power to continue and take it in a whole new direction.
+You can go further, deeper, bigger, and higher.
+It's your story, and you decide whether to end it or to keep on writing.

 Semicolon Tattoo Ideas

-You can choose to incorporate the following together with the semicolon:
+You can choose to incorporate the following with your semicolon:

 - 3D, color, monochrome, sketch, etc.